TusharSSurve/OpenCV/README.md

-# OpenCV-Mini-Projects
+# OpenCV
-**Computer vision** is a field of artificial intelligence that trains computers to interpret and understand the visual world.
-Using digital images from cameras and videos and deep learning models, machines can accurately identify and classify objects — and then react to what they “see.”
+**Computer vision** is an exciting field of artificial intelligence that teaches computers to interpret and understand the visual world by using digital images from cameras and videos, and sophisticated deep learning models.
+By accurately identifying and classifying objects in the visual world, computer vision allows machines to make informed decisions and take appropriate actions based on what they "see".

 **OpenCV (Open Source Computer Vision Library)** is a library of programming functions mainly aimed at real-time computer vision.
 Originally developed by Intel, it was later supported by Willow Garage then Itseez.
 The library is cross-platform and free for use under the open-source BSD license.